 BRAZIL: Coffee farmers to receive US$292m in aid

+The Brazilian government has unveiled measures intended to calm a bearish coffee market and aid farmers struggling with below-cost prices resulting from global oversupply and weak demand.
 The government will hand out 690 million reals (US$292m) in credit to coffee growers who agree to store this year's crop until next year, agriculture minister Marcus Vinicius Pratini de Moraes said yesterday [Thursday].

 Get full access to all content, just $1 for 30 days